Media Production Comprehensives Students: Please read the following before beginning production.

 In the fall, each senior director is required to enroll in the MAC 491 Media Production Senior Seminar.
 Seniors in the class cohort will not only direct their own project but also serve as principal crew (producers and cinematographers) on peers' projects.
 Other Occidental students are welcomed as crew collaborators.
 We encourage you to seek out student production designers, composers, and musicians through the Oxy Digest or by directly contacting affiliate programs such as Music, Studio Art, or Theater.

-In the spring, seniors are required to enroll in MAC 492 Advanced Editing to complete post-production of their project.
+In the spring of senior year, students enroll in the 2-unit MAC 492 Advanced Editing course to scaffold technical post-production on their comprehensives project.
+Students also enroll in 2-units of MAC 493 Directed Research in order to meet completion assessment benchmarks with their faculty supervisor and to prepare for public exhibition of the project.
 Students are again encouraged to collaborate with Occidental peers from the Music Department on original music.
 There is the potential to collaborate with Art Center College of Design students on visual effects or motion graphics, but such collaborations need to be approved by the project’s faculty mentor.
 No other outside crew or personnel is permitted without express permission of the faculty mentor.

 The MAC Program trains students in digital video workflows.
 Use of the department's cameras, equipment, and software platforms designated for your course context is required unless otherwise cleared by the faculty member.

 A maximum of 3 principal photography shooting days, and 1 pickup shoot day.
 No day to exceed 10 hours.
 Water and snacks should be made available on set to cast and crew for shoot of any duration, but a meal break of at least 30 minutes with a meal provided to all cast and crew must occur every 4 hours.
 12-hour turnaround requirement for cast and crew between shoots.
 Projects must have call sheets pre-approved by faculty mentor in advance of shoot, and daily production reports must be submitted to faculty mentor within 48 hours of shoot’s completion.

 Shooting Ratio 18:1